browserengineering/book/book/security.md

     return body
 ```

-To use the form, the user goes to `/login`, fills out their details,
+To use the form, the user goes to `/login`, fills out their
-submits the form, and is redirected back to the main page (that\'s
+details,[^4] and submits the form.
+The login is sent to the main page
-\"`action=/`\").[^4]

-When the server received a login request like this, it should log the
+(thanks to "`action=/`"), which needs to handle the request.
+I'll
-user in, which I\'m going to implement directly in `handle_request`:
+implement the login logic directly in `handle_request`:

+[^4]: I've given the `password` input area the type `password`, which
+    in a real browser will draw stars instead of showing what you've
+    entered, though our browser doesn\'t do that.

 ``` {.python}
 username = None